-The Council of Scientific & Industrial Research (CSIR), known for its cutting edge R&D knowledgebase in diverse S&T areas, is a contemporary R&D organization.
-Having a pan-India presence, CSIR has a dynamic network of 38 national laboratories, 39 outreach centres, 3 Innovation Complexes and 5 units.
-CSIR’s R&D expertise and experience is embodied in about 4600 active scientists supported by about 8000 scientific and technical personnel.
+The Council of Scientific & Industrial Research (CSIR), known for its cutting edge R&D knowledge base in diverse S&T areas, is a contemporary R&D organization.
+CSIR has a dynamic network of 37 national laboratories, 39 outreach centres, 3 Innovation Complexes, and five units with a pan-India presence.
+CSIR’s R&D expertise and experience are embodied in about 3460 active scientists supported by about 4350 scientific and technical personnel as of June 2021.

-CSIR covers a wide spectrum of science and technology – from radio and space physics, oceanography, geophysics, chemicals, drugs, genomics, biotechnology and nanotechnology to mining, aeronautics, instrumentation, environmental engineering and information technology.
-It provides significant technological intervention in many areas with regard to societal efforts which include environment, health, drinking water, food, housing, energy, farm and non-farm sectors.
+CSIR covers a wide spectrum of science and technology – from oceanography, geophysics, chemicals, drugs, genomics, biotechnology and nanotechnology to mining, aeronautics, instrumentation, environmental engineering and information technology.
+It provides significant technological intervention in many areas concerning societal efforts, which include environment, health, drinking water, food, housing, energy, farm and non-farm sectors.
 Further, CSIR’s role in S&T human resource development is noteworthy.

 Pioneer of India’s intellectual property movement, CSIR today is strengthening its patent portfolio to carve out global niches for the country in select technology domains.
-CSIR is granted 90% of US patents granted to any Indian publicly funded R&D organization.
-On an average CSIR file about 200 Indian patents and 250 foreign patents per year.
-About 13.86% of CSIR patents are licensed - a number which is above the global average.
-Amongst its peers in publicly funded research organizations in the world, CSIR is a leader in terms of filing and securing patents worldwide.
+CSIR filed about 225 Indian patents and 250 foreign patents per year during 2015-20.
+CSIR has a patent portfolio of 1,132 unique patents in force, out of which 140 patents have been commercialized.
+CSIR also has 2,587 in force patents granted abroad in multiple countries.
+Amongst its peers in publicly funded research organizations globally, CSIR is a leader in filing and securing patents worldwide.

 CSIR has pursued cutting edge science and advanced knowledge frontiers.
-The scientific staff of CSIR only constitute about 3-4% of India’s scientific manpower but they contribute to 10% of India’s scientific outputs.
-In 2012, CSIR published 5007 papers in SCI Journals with an average impact factor per paper as 2.673.
-In 2013, CSIR published 5086 papers in SCI journals with an average impact factor per paper as 2.868.
+In 2019, CSIR published 5009 papers in SCI Journals with an average impact factor per paper of 3.714.

 CSIR has operationalized desired mechanisms to boost entrepreneurship, which could lead to enhanced creation and commercialization of radical and disruptive innovations, underpinning the development of new economic sectors.